jakmaz/arcade/README.md

 ## Contributing

 Arcade welcomes contributions!
-Whether you want to add new games, new themes, fix bugs, or improve the UI, your help is appreciated.
+Whether you want to add new games, new themes, fix bugs, or improve the UI, your help is higly appreciated.
+The ultimate goal is to make `arcade` an amazing comunity-driven game collection for your terminal.

 ### Adding a New Game